Duodenoscopy or Gastroscopy Overview

 - When you are properly relaxed, you may be placed on your left side to swallow the endoscope tube.
 This is ordinarily accomplished with surprising ease due to the relaxing effect of the medication.
 The tube does not interfere with your breathing.

-- The room will be darkened; you will be allowed to lie down and rest while Dr. Goldman examines your esophagus, stomach and duodenum.
+- The room will be darkened; you will be allowed to lie down and rest while the doctor examines your esophagus, stomach and duodenum.
 You will be drowsy and comfortable during the examination which takes 15-20 minutes.

 - Often a biopsy (tiny bit of tissue) may be taken for microscopic examination.
 You will feel no discomfort when the biopsy is taken.